-Dental Aid/Assistant Education in DallasThe state of Texas lists three categories of dental care assistants and they all need some sort of training to work in Texas.
+Dental Assistant Status in TexasThe state of Texas lists three categories of dental assistants, and they all need some sort of training to work in Texas.
 A Qualified Dental Aid/Assistant must receive on-the-job training at an approved dental facility or must complete an accredited class.
-A Registered Dental Aid/Assistant (RDA) must complete an approved dental assisting class and be registered with the Texas State Board of Dental Examiners if they are going to be working with dental x-ray equipment.
+A Registered Dental Aid/Assistant (RDA) must complete an approved dental assisting class and register with the Texas State Board of Dental Examiners if they are going to be working with dental x-ray equipment.
 A Certified Dental Care Assistant must complete an accredited dental aid or assistant program and pass the Dental Assisting National Board, Inc. certification exam.
 The exam covers infection control, jurisprudence, radiation health and safety, and general chairside experience.
 CDAs must also have CPR certification.
 There are no accredited Dallas dental assistant school programs that will allow you to qualify as a Certified Dental Care Assistant.
 However, Dallas area schools can prepare you for the other two categories.
 If you want to become a certified assistant, you may consider schools outside Dallas.

 Dental Hygienist/Assistant Schools In Dallas